riffnshred/nhl-led-scoreboard/src/sbio/SBIO.md

 ![gpiozero pins](../../assets/images/gpiozero.png)

 ## Hardware
-In order for the PushButton to work properly, you need to have a momentary and non-latching PushButton.
+In order for the PushButton to work properly, you need to have a momentary, non-latching PushButton.
 You can get these buttons from any shop that sells a Raspberry Pi or Arduino.
 Most buttons do not come with leads soldered on so you will have to make a choice on what you need.
 The button that I selected for my build is the Squid Button (non-latching) [https://www.monkmakes.com/squid-button/](https://www.monkmakes.com/squid-button/).

 Squid Button![squidbutton](../../assets/images/squid_button.jpg)